manju16832003/nginx-nodejs-ws/README.md

 # HOW TO RUN

-## Clone the repo
+- Clone the repo

-## NPM Install

-## Run the WS-Server (ws-server.js)

-    First run the ws-server.js `> node ws-server.js`
+- `cd nginx-nodejs-ws > NPM Install`

+- Run WS-Server that is `node ws-server.js` from the current directory.

  that should print 'Server started' and listening on port 8010 and waiting for a client to connect to it.
 When it receives a client request, it ecohes and sends it back to client.

-## Configure Nginx : Nginx proxy configuration
+- Configure Nginx : Nginx proxy configuration

     ```
     server {